Chapman University: History

+Academics

-Argyros School of Business and Economics
+Argyros College of Business and Economics

-The George L. Argyros School of Business and Economics is located in the Arnold and Mabel Beckman Business and Technology Hall.
-Founded in 1977, the school is named after George L. Argyros, a Chapman alumnus and former U.S. Ambassador to Spain.
-Argyros has chaired the board of trustees of Chapman University since 1976, and has donated significant resources towards establishing Chapman as a leading national business school.
-The business school was renamed in Argyros' honor in 1999.
-In 2019 the Argyros School celebrated the 20th Anniversary of the naming of the school, capped off with a special fundraiser dinner on October 9, featuring special guest President George W. Bush.
+The George L. Argyros College of Business and Economics is located in the Arnold and Mabel Beckman Business and Technology Hall.
+The school was founded in 1977, and renamed in honor of former U.S. Ambassador to Spain, George L. Argyros, in 1999.
+A Chapman alumnus, Argyros chaired the university's board of trustees from 1976 to 2001, and has made significant donations toward increasing the business school's ranking and resources.
+In 2019, Argyros College commemorated the 20th anniversary of the school's renaming with a fundraiser dinner featuring President George W. Bush.
 The event raised approximately $15 million for the school's endowment, $10 million of which was a surprise announcement by the Argyros family.
-The $15 million raised is believed to be the largest 1-day fundraising event in Orange County's history.
+Argyros School became Argyros College in 2023, following another $10m gift from the family.

-The Argyros School offers undergraduate and graduate degrees in business, including the Master of Business Administration and Master of Science.
-In 2018 Chapman's full-time MBA program was ranked #73 by Bloomberg/Businessweek.

-The Argyros School of Business and Economics was officially nationally ranked as the 60th Best Undergraduate Bloomberg BusinessWeek Business School in 2014.
-In 2016, the Argyros School of Business and Economics rose to 34th in the same Bloomberg rankings.
+Argyros College offers undergraduate and graduate degrees in business, including the Master of Business Administration and Master of Science.
+The Argyros College of Business and Economics became nationally ranked as the 60th Best Undergraduate Bloomberg BusinessWeek Business School in 2014.
+In 2016, the Argyros College of Business and Economics rose to 34th.
+In 2023, Argyros was ranked the #60 business school in the country by U.S. News & World Report.

-The Argyros School is home to several research centers and institutes, including the A. Gary Anderson Center for Economic Research, the C. Larry Hoag Center for Real Estate and Finance, the Ralph W. Leatherby Center for Entrepreneurship and Ethics, the Walter Schmid Center for International Business, the Economic Science Institute (founded by Nobel Prize winner Vernon L. Smith and others in 2008), the Institute for the Study of Religion, Economics and Society (founded by Dr. Laurence Iannaccone in September 2009), and the Smith Institute for Political Economy and Philosophy.
+The Argyros College is home to several research centers and institutes, including the A. Gary Anderson Center for Economic Research, the C. Larry Hoag Center for Real Estate and Finance, the Ralph W. Leatherby Center for Entrepreneurship and Ethics, the Walter Schmid Center for International Business, the Economic Science Institute (founded by Nobel Prize winner Vernon L. Smith and others in 2008), the Institute for the Study of Religion, Economics and Society (founded by Dr. Laurence Iannaccone in September 2009), and the Smith Institute for Political Economy and Philosophy.
 The Leatherby Center for Entrepreneurship and Business Ethics is a program whose scope includes original research, scholarship, and the publication of several scholarly journals.